railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_outlook.rst

 This might be useful for sending documents about a customer project to the corresponding project in OpenERP, attaching documents to an order (such as proof of payment and order receipts), attaching documents to an employee file (such as a CV or annual appraisal).

-.. tip:: Outlook versions
+.. tip:: Outlook Versions

-	The Microsoft Outlook plugin works with Microsoft Outlook 2003 and 2007 but not with Outlook Express
+	The Microsoft Outlook plugin works with Microsoft Outlook 2003 and 2007 but not with Outlook Express.

-Installing the Outlook plugin
+Installing the Outlook Plugin
 -----------------------------

-* Step 1: install the Outlook plugin in OpenERP
+* Step 1: Install the Outlook plugin in OpenERP

 Use the OpenERP Configuration Wizard and install the ``Customer Relationship Management`` application.
-In the *CRM Application Configuration* dialog under Plug-In, select MS-Outlook.
+In the *CRM Application Configuration* dialog under Plug-In, select `MS-Outlook`.
 Then the *Outlook Plug-In* wizard appears.
 Next to the ``Outlook Plug-in`` field, click the ``Save As`` button to save the plugin to your desktop (or any other location on your computer).

 You can also download the installation manual by clicking the green arrow next to ``Installation Manual``.